knobs-dials/mediawiki-anchor-checker/README.md

 # TODO:
-- considering removing the threading, it's probably not worth the complexity
+- consider removing the threading, it's probably not worth the complexity